William Buckley (convict): Early life

 At about 19, Buckley enlisted in the Cheshire Militia, beginning a four-year military career.
 He was later at the 4th (King's Own) Regiment of Foot.
 Because of his height, he was given the role of pivot man for the regiment.
 He had a good reputation with the officers.
 In 1799, his regiment went to The Netherlands to fight against Napoleon, under the command of the Duke of York.
 Buckley was severely wounded in his right hand.

 The corps then was stationed at Chatham, where Buckley became restless and associated with several soldiers of bad character.
 (Note: According to the Hobart Town Almanack and Van Diemen’s Land Annual, he was among of group of mutineers from Gibraltar intent on shooting the Duke of Kent, but there is no corroboration of his involvement in that event.)
 According to Buckley, he was asked by a woman to carry a roll of cloth to the garrison where his regiment was stationed, not knowing that the fabric was stolen.
 Buckley was convicted on 2 August 1802 at the Sussex Assizes of knowingly receiving a roll of stolen cloth.
 He was sentenced to transportation to New South Wales for fourteen years or life.
 Due to the manner in which the military was prosecuted at the time, he was unaware of his final sentence.
-After his conviction, he never saw nor heard of his family again.
+After his conviction, he neither saw nor heard from his family again.